WebDevStudios/aad-first-party-sso-wordpress/README.md

 A WordPress plugin that allows organizations to use their Azure Active Directory user accounts to sign in to WordPress.
-Organizations with Office 365 already have Azure Active Directory and can use this plugin for all of their users.
+Organizations with Office 365 already have Azure Active Directory and can use this plugin for all of their users and any onsite Active Directory linked to Azure Active Directory can also be used.

-- Security group membership can be used to
+- Security group membership can be mapped to WordPress user roles.
-- Can always fall back to regular username and password login.

-*This is a work in progress, please feel free to contact me for help.*
+- Standard WordPress login is still available.

 In the typical flow: